Tag Archives: fundraising for real estate

 Magistral Services for Rent Rolls Analysis

-By following an in-depth analysis of the property’s rent roll Magistral acquires all relevant and necessary details and builds a database to manage the data sequentially for a better comparative analysis.
-The data is used for calculating metrics such as total rental income, occupancy rates, lease expiration schedules, and any delinquencies or vacancies to identify potential risks and opportunities based on the rent rolls.
+By following an in-depth analysis of the property’s rent roll Magistral acquires all relevant and necessary details.
+And then builds a database.
+It is to manage the data sequentially for a better comparative analysis.
+Analysts use the data to calculate metrics such as total rental income, occupancy rates, lease expiration schedules, and any delinquencies or vacancies to identify potential risks and opportunities based on the rent rolls.
 Using the results Magistral generates detailed reports and presentations to serve its clients with the best possible opportunities for investment and management.
 The major steps Magistral follows to serve its clients are:

 Data Collection